INVENTORY OS - Setup Guide for AWS - EC2 Ubuntu Instance

 Run the migration by running the following command:

-when it asks for.
+yarn prisma migrate devpress enter when it asks for.

 If auto seeding doewn't work, run the following command:

-this will seed the database with the default data (with admin login name and password).
+yarn prisma db seedthis will seed the database with the default data (with admin login name and password).
 If it doesn't run properly you can't login.

 If it runs twice, it will throw an error.
-Then you can delete the migrations
+Then you can delete the migrations folder from /INVENTORY_OS_Backend/prisma/ and run the above commands again.
+Folder delete command: rm -r migrations

 - Navigate to the root of

-where server.js is located and Start the backend server:
+INVENTORY_OS_Backendwhere server.js is located and Start the backend server:

-is the name of the process that you want to give to the backend server.
+pm2 start server.js --name INVENTORY_backendHere INVENTORY_backend is the name of the process that you want to give to the backend server.
 You can give any name you want.

 Step 7: Configure the frontend (React.js)